Variational Umbrella Seeding for Calculating Nucleation Barriers: Adjusted Classical Nucleation Theory

-To illustrate this issue, we show in \Cref{fig:hs} Umbrella Sampling simulations of hard-sphere nucleation as described in Ref. \citenum{filion_crystal_2010}.
-These crystal nucleation barriers were measured at a pressure $p \sigma^3/k_B T = 17$, corresponding to a metastable fluid packing fraction of $\eta = 0.5352$, a supersaturation of $|\Delta\mu| =0.54 ~k_B T$, and a barrier height $\Delta G^c = 19.7 \pm0.3 ~k_B T$.
-We show three different barriers, each measured with a different criterion to distinguish the crystal nucleus from the surrounding fluid.
-To be precise, the number of solid-like bonds $\xi_c$ used to classify a particle as solid-like was varied.
 Remarkably, the barrier height $\Delta G^c$ measured via Umbrella Sampling is almost independent of the criterion.
 In contrast, the critical nucleus size $n_c$ varies significantly.
 For $\xi_c=8$, the critical nucleus size is $n_c = 72$, while for $\xi_c=6$, it is $n_c=102$.
 Substituting these values into \Cref{eq:cnt-gamma-G}, we obtain nucleation barriers varying from $19 ~k_B T$ to $28 ~k_B T$.
 We have plotted these approximations as red dots in \Cref{fig:hs}.
 In this case $\xi_c=7$ shows the best agreement with Umbrella Sampling.
 For $\xi_c=8$, the barrier is underestimated due to a too stringent criterion, whereas for $\xi_c=6$, the barrier is overestimated because the criterion is too loose.

 Apart from examining the height of the barrier, we can also investigate the shape of the barrier.
 By leveraging the critical nucleus size $n_c$, we can estimate the interfacial tension $\gamma$ using \Cref{eq:cnt-gamma-n}.
 In \Cref{fig:hs}, we plot the CNT nucleation barrier, \Cref{eq:cnt-G-n}, using this approximation for the interfacial tension as a red dotted line.
 We see that these representations deviate significantly from the Umbrella Sampling results denoted in black.
 Even in the best case of $\xi_c=7$, we see that the CNT expression for the barrier fails to accurately capture the shape of the barrier.
 In short, this example of hard-sphere nucleation demonstrates that with an ill-defined nucleus size, the CNT equations do not capture the height and shape of the nucleation barrier.